panglesd/slipshow/docs/tutorial.rst

 Pauses
 """"""

-The fifth line is the first one that is not regular markdown:
+The fifth line is the first one that is not regular Markdown:

 .. code-block:: markdown